Complete Guide to Flash Photography for Beginners

 13. What Are White Balance And Colour Temperature Camera Settings?

-18. Complete Guide to Macro Photography for Beginners
+18. The Ultimate Portrait Photography Guide for Beginners

 19. Beginners Landscape Photography Guide for Stunning Photos

-Flash photography may seem a little daunting at first, but there is a lot of equipment and accessories out there.
-Maybe you've tried using a built-in flash and had poor results and want to get better photos in low-light situations, or you want to experiment and get creative.
+Flash photography may seem daunting at first, but there is a lot of equipment and accessories out there.
+You may have tried using a built-in flash and had poor results and want to get better photos in low-light situations, or you want to experiment and get creative.
 This flash photography guide will show you the basics of flash photography, the different types of flash, the settings to use and some techniques for getting the most out of your flash.

-This guide was written using Canon equipment, however, all flash function in the same way and have very similar terminology.
+This guide was written using Canon equipment; however, all-flash functions in the same way and had very similar terminology.

 Flash Photography Basics - What is a Flash?

-Simply put, a flashgun is a way of creating a flash of light at the exact time as the camera shutter is open.
-To create a photograph, the camera needs light and the most basic usage of the flash is to provide more light.
-In low-light scenes, the flash illuminates the subject with a brilliant light which is more than enough to capture an image.
+Simply put, a flashgun creates a flash of light at the exact time as the camera shutter is open.
+To create a photograph, the camera needs light, and the most basic usage of the flash is to provide more light.
+In low-light scenes, the flash illuminates the subject with a brilliant light, which is more than enough to capture an image.
 Without flash, you would need very long exposure settings, which are often impractical.

-Flashguns can also be used to enhance scenes which would normally photograph well, but there may be an undesirable shadow or the lighting can be improved.
-Examples of this are photography in direct sunlight.
-The sun creates very harsh shadows, and careful use of the flash can "fill in" the shadows creating a smooth even light.
+Flashguns can also enhance scenes that would normally photograph well, but there may be an undesirable shadow, or the lighting can be improved.
+An example of this is photography in direct sunlight.
+The sun creates very harsh shadows, and careful use of the flash can "fill in" the shadows, creating a smooth, even light.
 Flash can also be used to add extra highlights to a scene.

-Finally, flash photography allows you to get creative.
-You can not only illuminate your subject but by using filters change the colour of the light, or use objects or screens to create shadows or masks.
-Certain flash modes which we'll cover later allow you to capture dynamic movement with great results.
-We'll cover this in more detail later, first let's look at the types of flash available.
+Flash photography allows you to get creative.
+You can not only illuminate your subject but also change the colour of the light by using filters, objects, or screens to create shadows or masks.
+Certain flash modes, which we'll cover later, allow you to capture dynamic movement with great results.
+We'll cover this in more detail later; first, let's look at the types of flash available.

 Camera Flash Types

-There are many different types of flashguns available; each one has its advantages and disadvantages.
+Many types of flashguns are available; each has advantages and disadvantages.

 Standard built-in popup type flash